 We also recommend that you research information yourself via the internet or at your local library.
 Useful sources of information include the Sea Fish Industry Authority (www.seafish.org) - a search of their publications database for documents on brining and smoking will return some useful links.

-There is also a dedicated fish smoking Study Guide on the Seafood Training Academy website that you should look at.
+There is also a dedicated webpage on the Seafood Training Academy website that you should look at.